-Tulips from Netherlands are world famous.
+Tulips from the Netherlands are world-famous.
 If you want to see the Dutch tulip fields in bloom, you should visit the country in April and May.
 This is the same period in which the biggest flower park in the world, Keukenhof, opens its doors to welcome every year almost 1.5 million visitors, who come here to witness a miracle.

 Keukenhof, named by many the Garden of Europe, is situated in the town of Lisse, in the western Netherlands, between Amsterdam and Hague.
 Lisse is located at the centre of the Bulb Region (Bollenstreek), Netherlands’ flower-growing region and exports bulb flowers in large quantities to over a hundred countries worldwide.
 Keukenhof covers an area of 79 acres and approximately 7 million flower bulbs are planted in the gardens every year.
 The park is widely known not only for its tulips but also features numerous other flowers like hyacinths, daffodils, lilies, roses and irises.